Build your own American Indian tipi tent to camp, play or party in! We show you how, it is loads of fun!

 Do the same near the edges of the sheet at the entrance to enable you to open and close your tipi tent.

 If you are in a windy area - secure the tipi tent with a weight (a brick and string will do) tied on the inside in the center at the top and placing the brick on the ground.
-If you have more than one brick, you can tie bricks with string to the bottom of the main structure poles on the outside if you don't want anything hanging on the inside in the centre.
+If you have more than one brick, you can tie bricks with string to the bottom of the main structure poles on the outside if you don't want anything hanging on the inside in the center.

 You can place a floor sheet on the inside, if you are not on a nice thick grass patch.